EMR-bioinformatics/R4RA/5_Subset_Module_Scores/README.md

-# R4RAcell subset module scores
+# R4RA cell subset module scores

 This repo contains code for estimating relative abundance of cell subsets using module scores.